vlayer-xyz/vlayer/book/src/features/email.md

   uint received_at;
 }
 ```
-A `Email` consists of the following fields
+An `Email` consists of the following fields
 - `subject` - a string with the subject of the email
 - `body` - a string consisting of the entire body of the email
 - `from` - a string consisting of the sender's email address (*no name is available*)